Guidelines for the Student-Designed Major

 4. In the senior year (usually the second semester), the student will complete a capstone requirement intended to draw on and integrate earlier course work, and to include an independent research component, either through a senior research thesis, a supervised internship experience (that includes research), or some kind of creative independent project.

-5. The administration of student-designed majors is handled by Dean Kevin McKenna, Associate Dean of the College (phone x7468), who is available to advise all students interested in this program.
+5. The administration of student-designed majors is handled by Phil Robakiewicz, Associate Dean for Student Academic Success (phone x7462), who is available to advise all students interested in this program.

-1. The student who wishes to consider developing a student-designed major should first read the SDM guidelines and consult Kevin McKenna, Associate Dean of the College, concerning the SDM requirements and procedures.
+1. The student who wishes to consider developing a student-designed major should first read the SDM guidelines and consult Dean Phil Robakiewicz, Associate Dean for Student Academic Success, concerning the SDM requirements and procedures.
 If it is mutually agreed that the student’s interest and abilities and Clark faculty resources, seem appropriate for a student-designed major, the student should proceed as outlined below.

 2. The most important step in the program is the selection of a faculty committee chair and two other faculty members to serve on the student's supervisory committee.
 These faculty members should (in most cases) be in three different departments.
 The supervisory committee will be responsible for overseeing the academic content of the major, for monitoring the student's progress through the program, and for insuring the fulfillment of these guidelines for the student-designed major.

-3. Before a student-designed major can be approved, the student must develop the statement of intellectual rationale for the major, recruit the three members of the faculty supervisory committee, meet together with the committee and the Associate Dean of the College, and secure unanimous committee approval of the rationale and a mutually-agreed-upon set of course requirements for the major.
+3. Before a student-designed major can be approved, the student must develop the statement of intellectual rationale for the major, recruit the three members of the faculty supervisory committee, meet together with the committee and Dean Robakiewicz, and secure unanimous committee approval of the rationale and a mutually-agreed-upon set of course requirements for the major.

-4. After unanimous approval by the faculty committee, the written proposal for the major—consisting of the cover page, statement of intellectual rationale, any documentary support (e.g., reference to existing programs to be used at other institutions in the Worcester Consortium), and the list of required courses—should be submitted to Dean McKenna, Associate Dean of the College.
+4. After unanimous approval by the faculty committee, the written proposal for the major—consisting of the cover page, statement of intellectual rationale, any documentary support (e.g., reference to existing programs to be used at other institutions in the Worcester Consortium), and the list of required courses—should be submitted to Dean Robakiewicz.
 The proposal will then be reviewed for conformity with the SDM Guidelines.
 If problems are identified, the student may be asked at this point to clarify or elaborate on the proposal in person, or to submit a written modification of the proposal.
-Copies of the approved proposal will be circulated to the student, to all members of the faculty committee, and to relevant department chairs, and will be kept on open file in the office of the Associate Dean of the College.
+Copies of the approved proposal will be circulated to the student, to all members of the faculty committee, and to relevant department chairs, and will be kept on open file in the office of the Associate Dean for Student Academic Success.

 5. In order for students to receive honors in a student-designed major, they must have a cumulative GPA of 3.25 or above, and they must develop an honors project proposal by the end of their junior year.
 This normally will consist of an honors thesis based on two or more directed-research courses.
 The faculty committee will typically function also as the honors thesis committee, and upon completion of the thesis, the student will have a one-hour oral defense of the thesis with the faculty committee.
 The committee will evaluate the research, writing, and oral defense of the thesis, and recommend whether or not the work merits the distinction of honors and what level of honors (Honors, High Honors, or Highest Honors).
 If the committee judges a thesis as not worthy of honors, the student will receive credit for the work completed, but will not receive honors.

-6. After initial approval of a student designed major, subsequent changes in the student's program may be approved by the faculty committee, with the committee chair advising the Associate Dean of the College and the Registrar's Office accordingly.
-Upon final completion of all requirements, the committee chair must certify the student's final completion of the major, and the level of honors, if any, to the Dean of the College, the Associate Dean of the College, and the Registrar's Office.
+6. After initial approval of a student designed major, subsequent changes in the student's program may be approved by the faculty committee, with the committee chair advising the Associate Dean for Student Academic Success and the Registrar's Office accordingly.
+Upon final completion of all requirements, the committee chair must certify the student's final completion of the major, and the level of honors, if any, to the Dean of the College, the Dean for Student Academic Success, and the Registrar's Office.